Start Here: Is It an Emergency?

 Four key points — read before your next appointment

-1Emergency numbers: Dial 995 for a free government ambulance in emergencies; dial 1777 for paid non-emergency medical transport.
+- Emergency numbers: Dial 995 for a free government ambulance; dial 1777 for paid non-emergency medical transport.

-2Referral Letter: If you plan to see a specialist and claim on insurance, always obtain a referral letter from primary care first.
+- Referral Letter: If seeing a specialist and claiming insurance, always obtain a referral letter from primary care first.
 Missing it may result in rejected claims.

-3For foreigners: Polyclinics do not offer government subsidies to non-residents — the cost is similar to GP clinics.
-GP clinics are generally more practical and flexible.
+- For foreigners: Polyclinics do not offer government subsidies to non-residents.
+GP clinics are generally more practical and flexible for expats.

-4Insurance networks: Before your visit, confirm whether the clinic or specialist is on your insurer's Panel (Panel Clinic / Panel Specialist).
-This maximises your reimbursement rate and avoids surprises.
+- Insurance networks: Before your visit, confirm whether the clinic or specialist is on your insurer's Panel to maximise your reimbursement rate.

 This is original content by Distinct Healthcare, provided for informational purposes only and not intended as medical advice.
 For personalised guidance, please consult a qualified physician.